elchininet/custom-sidebar/README.md

 The `JavaScript` code will be taken as something that you want to return, but if you have a more complex logic, you can create your own variables and return the desired result at the end.

-The entities and domains used in the templates will be stored, so if the state of an stored entity changes, all the templates that use this entity will be reevaluated.
+The entities used in the templates will be stored, so if the state of an stored entity changes, all the templates that use this entity will be reevaluated snd rerendered.
 On top of this, if the variable `panel_url` is used in a template, the template will be reevaluated every time that a new panel or a new view is loaded.

 #### JavaScript templates example